owehbeh/Ultimate-AWS-Certified-Developer-Associate-DVA-C02-Notes/readme.md

 - Specific Cache Behaviors (path patterns)
 # 1️⃣6️⃣ ECS, ECR, & Fargate - Docker in AWS
 ## 🎁 Amazon ECS – Elastic Container Service
+### Launching Docker Containers
+- Means Launching ECS Tasks on ECS Clusters
+### Launch Types
+- EC2
+  - Docker containers placed on EC2 instances that we provision in advanced
+  - You must provision & maintain the infrastructure
+  - Each EC2 instance must run in the ECS Cluster
+  - AWS takes care of starting / stopping containers
+- Fargate
+  - No provision
+  - It is serverless
+  - Runs based on CPU / RAM needed
+  - To scale => increase number of tasks
+### IAM Roles
+- EC2 Instance Profile
+  - Works on both EC2 Launch Type
+  - Used by the ECS agent
+  - Makes API calls to
+    - ECS service
+    - Send container logs to CloudWatch Logs
+    - Pull Docker image from ECR
+    - Reference sensitive data in Secrets Manager or SSM Parameter Store
+- ECS Task Role
+  - Works on both EC2 & Fargate Launch Types
+  - Allow each task to have a specific role
+  - Use different roles for different ECS Services
+  - Task Role is defined in task definition
+### Load Balancer Integrations
+- ALB = Supported and works for most use cases
+- NLB = Recommended only for
+  - High throughput / high performance use cases
+  - Pair it with AWS Private Link
+- ELB = Supported but not recommended
+  - No advanced features like Fargate
+###  Data Volumes
+- EFS
+  - Mount onto ECS tasks
+  - Because it is a network file system it will be compatible with both EC2 & Fargate
+  - Tasks running in any AZ will share same data
+  - Fargate + EFS = Serverless
+- Use cases
+  - Persistent multi-AZ shared storage for containers
+- Note
+  - ESx For Lustre is not supported
+  - S3 cannot be mouinted as a file system
+### AWS Application Auto Scaling
+- Automatically increase / decrease desired number of ECS tasks
+- Based on
+  - Average CPU Utilization
+  - Average Memory Utilization – Scale on RAM
+  - ALB Request Count Per Target – Metri coming from the ALB
+- Scaling
+  - Target Tracking = scale based on target value for a sp  - cific CloudWatch metric
+  - Step Scaling = scale based on specified CloudWatch Alarm
+  - Scheduled Scaling = scale based on a specified date/time (predictable changes)
+  - NOTE
+    - ECS Service Auto Scaling (task level) IS NOT EC2 Auto Scaling (instance level)
+    - Fargate Auto Scaling is more easier because Serverless
+- EC2 Auto Scaling
+  - Auto Scaling Group
+    - Scale ASG based on CPU Utilization
+    - Add EC2 instances over time
+  - ECS Cluster Capacity Provider – Recommended
+    - Automatically provision and scale infrastructure of ECS Tasks
+    - Pairs with an AUto Scaling Group
+    - Add EC2 instances when you miss capacity (CPU, RAM,…)
+### Rolling Updates
+- When updating from v1 to v2 control
+  - How many tasks can be started and stopped
+  - In what order
+- By choosing
+  - Minimum healthy percent – 0%
+  - Maximum healthy percent – 200%
+### Architectures
+- ECS Tasks invoked by Event Bridge
+  - Client uploads object to S3 Bucket
+  - Event sent to Amazon EventBridge
+  - Rule on EventBridge runs an ECS Task
+  - The new Task processes the file on the S3 Bucket
+  - Then sends the result to Amazon DynamoDB
+- ECS Tasks invoked by Event Bridge Schedule
+  - AmazonBridge runs a rule every 1 hour
+  - The rule runs an ECS Task
+  - The ECS Task batch processes some files on an S3 Bucket
+- ECS SQS Queue
+  - Messages reach SQS Queue
+  - Services poll for messages from SQS Queue
+  - Process them
+  - ECS Service Auto Scaling is enabled
+  - So the more messages we have the more Tasks we have in our Service
+### Task Definition
+- A metadata in JSON for to tell ECS how to run a Docker container
+- Can define up to 10 container in a Task Definition
+- Contains
+  - Image Name
+  - Port Binding for Container and Host
+  - Memory and CPU required
+  - Environment Variables
+  - Networking information
+  - IAM Role
+  - Logging configuration – ex CloudWatch
+- Loading Balancing
+  - EC2
+    - Dynamic Host Port Mapping if we define only the container port in the task defnition and leave  the host port
+    - The ALB finds the right port on the EC2 instances
+    - Must allow on the EC2 instance's Security Group ANY PORT from the ALB Security Group
+  - Fargate
+    - Each task have unique private IP (through ENI)
+    - Only define container post
+    - Host port is not applicable
+    - Example
+      - ECS ENI Security Group – Allow port 80 from ALB
+      - ALB Security Group – Allow port 80/443 from web
+- IAM Role – Assigned per Task Definition
+  - Assign an ECS Task Role for a Task Definition
+  - Creating an ECS Service from this Task Definition
+  - Each ECS Task automatically inherit the ECS Task Role from the Task Definition
+  - All Tasks within a Service will have access to S3 Bucket for example
+- Environment Variables
+  - Hardcoded = e.g URLs
+  - SSM Parameter Store – sensitive variables = e.g. API keys / shared configs
+  - Secrets Manager – sensitive variables = e.g. DB passwords
+- Environment Files (bulk)
+  - Amazon S3
+- Data Volumes
+  - Share data volumes between multiple containers in the same Task Definiton
+  - Works on EC2 & Fargate Tasks
+  - Ec2 Tasks
+    - Using EC2 instance storage
+    - Tied to lifecycle of the instance
+  - Fargate Tasks
+    - Using ephemeral storage
+    - Tied to the containers storage
+    - 20GB-200GB
+    - 20GB default
+  - Use cases
+    - Share ephemeral data between containers
+    - "Sidecar" container to send metrics/logs to other destination
+      - Separation of concerns
+### Tasks Placement – only for ECS on EC2
+- Task placement strategy
+  - Where to place Task? / What Task to terminate?
+  - Within the constraints of
+    - CPU
+    - RAM
+    - Available Port
+  - Process
+    - Identify instances that satisfy requirements in the deinition
+    - Identify instances that satisfy constraints
+    - Identify instances that satisfy placement strategies
+    - Select the instances for Task Placement
+  - Types
+    - Binpack
+      - Place tasks based on least available amount of CPU / RAM
+      - Consume an instance before moving to another
+      - Very cost saving
+      ```JSON
+        "placementStrategy":[
+          {
+          "field" : "memory",
+          "type" : "binpack"
+          }
+        ]
+      ```
+    - Random
+      - Place tasks randomly
+      ```JSON
+      "placementSt rategy":[
+        {
+          "type": " random"
+        }
+      ]
+      ```
+    - Spread
+      - Place tasks evenly across multiple EC2 instance
+      - Maximize high-availability
+        - By spreading across multi-AZ for example
+      ```JSON
+      "placementSt rategy": [
+        {
+          "field" : "attribute:ecs.availability-zone",
+          "type" : "spread"
+        }
+      ]
+      ```
+- Task placement constraints
+  - Types
+    - distinceInstance
+      - Place each task on a different container
+    - memberOf
+      - Place task on instances that satisfy an expression
+      - Uses the Cluster Query Language
+      ```JSON
+      "placementConstraints":[
+        {
+          "expression": "attribute:ecs.instance—type =~ t2.*" ,
+          "type": "memberOf"
+        }
+      ]
+      ```
+### ECS configuration to make request to AWS services
+- Edit [`/etc/ecs/ecs.config`] to allow
+- `ECS_ENABLE_TASK_IAM_ROLE`
+## 🎁 Amazon EKS – Elastic Kubernetes Service
+- Open-source system for automatic deployment
+- An alternative to ECS, similar goal different API
+- ECS Tasks = EKS Pods
+### Launch Types
+- EC2
+- Fargate
+### Use cases
+- Cloud-agnostic – can be used in any cloud
+- If already using on premis or on a different cloud provider
+## 🎁 Amazon ECR (Amazon Elastic Container Registry)
+- Public repository (Amazon ECR public Gallery gallery.ecr.aws)
+- Private repository
+  - Access is controlled through IAM Roles ( permission error => policy)
+    - Assign IAM Role to EC2 Instance
+- Supports
+  - Vulnerability scanning
+  - Versioning
+  - Lifecycle
+### CLI (_important_)
+- Login Command (AWS CLI v2)
+  - `aws ecr get-login-password --region `**region**` | docker login --username AWS --password-stdin  `**aws_account_id**`.dkr.ecr.`**region**`.amazonaws.com`
+  - Docker Commands
+    - Push
+      - `docker push `**aws_account_id**`.dkr.ecr.`**region**`.amazonaws.com/demo:latest`
+    - Pull
+      - `docker pull `**aws_account_id**`.dkr.ecr.`**region**`.amazonaws.com/demo:latest`
+- Notes
+  - In case an EC2 instance can't pull a Docker image, check IAM permissions
+## 🎁 AWS CoPilot
+### What is it?
+- CLI tool to build, release, and operate production-ready containerized apps
+### Why use it?
+- Remove the difficulty of running your app on AppRunner, ECS, and Fargate
+- Focus on building the app rather than setting up the infrastructure
+- Automated deployments with one command using CodePipeline
+- Deploy to multiple environments
+- Troublshoot logs, health statuses...